New York City's Child-Welfare System Under Scrutiny

-Ms. ELLEN O'HARA (Bronx Director, Good Shepherd Services, New York City): Over the years, the paperwork has kind of increased, the caseload has increased, what you have to work on with the family has increased.
+ELLEN O: Over the years, the paperwork has kind of increased, the caseload has increased, what you have to work on with the family has increased.
 You're often the only one working with a family.

 RODRIGUEZ: O'Hara says she's uncomfortable with the number of high-risk cases referred to her office.
 A 50-year old woman with serious psychiatric issues and a drug problem stands out in her mind.
 The woman had ten children, some had already been taken away from her, and others were adults.
 One six-year-old was in her care; that child as found alone, in Manhattan, by Police.
 O'Hara says child protective caseworkers investigating the mother told her counselors to provide parenting classes for the woman.

 HARA: It's just so, mess, the complexity of this.
 And I was really upset.
 It just really felt like we were by ourselves being given, like, a loaded gun.

 RODRIGUEZ: Between January and October of 2005, city child protective caseworkers substantiated about 13,400 reports of abuse.
 More than 30% of those families were referred to programs like O'Hara's, and 12% to 15% were sent to foster care.
 Complaints that cases are too high risk have been echoed by a group representing all major nonprofits in the city that provide prevention services.
 O'Hara says these organizations need city child protective caseworkers to stay involved.